T

 landmark

-• Photography inside is usually restricted.
+• Photography is often restricted inside.

 A short walk from Plaza de Armas.